Calanque: Tourism

-La Granda Candèla ("the great candle" in Provençal Occitan) a small peak considered by many as a test for an expert hiker with some climbing abilities.

 The calanques between Marseille and Cassis are popular amongst tourists and locals alike, offering several vantage points (such as the Corniche des Crêtes and Cap Canaille) allowing spectacular panoramas.
 A great number of hikers frequent the area, following numerous pre-marked trails.
 The cliffs are also used as training spots for rock climbers.
 However, this excessive use has posed problems of potential damage to this delicate microhabitat.

 Most of the calanques are also closed to the public during the summer (typically July through September) due to the risks of forest fire that often happen during the dry season.
 The best time to visit calanques is probably March through May, when temperatures are cool and, unlike autumn and winter, rain is rare.
 As no fresh water sources are available in the calanques, visitors are advised to carry large supplies of water, especially during the summer heat, to prevent dehydration.
 Boat tours are also available starting either from Marseille, Cassis or La Ciotat, which can provide for some spectacular sightseeing.

 In April 2012, most of the calanques were declared a national park due to their uniqueness.